top of page

 SURFACTANT

-A material secreted by special cells within the alveoli (air sacs) of the lung, which makes the lung flexible and helps to keep the lung from collapsing.
-Deficiency of surfactant is the main problem in Respiratory Distress Syndrome (RDS).
-Commercial products are available which can be put into the lungs through the tube in the windpipe.
-These products frequently are very helpful to the premature baby with RDS.
+A substance secreted by special cells within the alveoli (air sacs) of the lung that makes the lung flexible and keeps it from collapsing; surfactant deficiency is the main cause of Respiratory Distress Syndrome (RDS); commercial products are available which can be put into the lungs through the tube in the windpipe; these products are frequently used to treat RDS in a premature baby

 TRACHEOSTOMY

-A surgical opening in the trachea, below the larynx (voice box) to allow air to enter the lungs; usually done to by-pass a narrowing in the area immediately below the larynx.
+A surgical opening in the trachea, below the larynx (voice box) that allows air to enter the lungs

 TRANSFUSION

-Giving donated blood to the baby by vein or artery.
+Giving donor blood to a baby by IV infusion

 UMBILICAL CATHETER